d9su/gitpad/README.md

 ~~2.
 More robust init process~~
 ~~3.
 Compress cherry-picked commits into one "publish" commit~~
 ~~4.
 More robust error remedy policy~~
+5. Add capability to publish staging branch to a remote repository

 ## Update: